Kara Musa Pasha

-Kara Musa Pasha ("Musa Pasha the Courageous" in Turkish; died 1649) was an Ottoman soldier and statesman of Bosnian origin who was named grand vizier by Sultan Ibrahim 16 September 1647 after Nevesinli Salih Pasha's execution, holding the office for only five days until 21 September.
+Kara Musa Pasha ("Musa Pasha the Courageous" in Turkish; died 1649) was an Ottoman soldier and statesman of Bosnian origin who was named grand vizier by Sultan Ibrahim on 16 September 1647 after Nevesinli Salih Pasha's execution, holding the office for only five days until 21 September.
 He also held the office of Kapudan Pasha (Grand Admiral of the Ottoman Navy) in 1647.
 He was trained in Enderûn.

 Origins

 Musa Pasha was born in the Bosnian village of Vikoč, Foča in what was then the Sanjak of Herzegovina.
 He hailed from the Bosnian family of Vehabegović.